wxt-dev/wxt/docs/guide/essentials/wxt-modules.md

 1. **Build-time**: Any config used during the build process, like feature flags
 2. **Runtime**: Any config accessed at runtime, like callback functions

-Build-time options is placed in your `wxt.config.ts`, while runtime options is placed in the [`app.config.ts` file](/guide/essentials/config/runtime).
+Build-time options are placed in your `wxt.config.ts`, while runtime options is placed in the [`app.config.ts` file](/guide/essentials/config/runtime).
 Refer to each module's documentation about what options are required and where they should be placed.

 If you use TypeScript, modules augment WXT's types so you will get type errors if options are missing or incorrect.